lfelipessilva/senac-spring-api/README.md

 ADMIN -> Admin role for managing partners (registering new partners).
 ```
 To access protected endpoints as an ADMIN user, provide the appropriate authentication credentials in the request header.

-## Database
-The project utilizes [PostgresSQL](https://www.postgresql.org/) as the database.
-The necessary database migrations are managed using Flyway.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request to the repository.

-When contributing to this project, please follow the existing code style, [commit conventions](https://www.conventionalcommits.org/en/v1.0.0/), and submit your changes in a separate branch.